chandras10/searchkit-starter-app/README.md

-## Verifying your Elasticsearch cluster installation
+## IV.
+Verifying your Elasticsearch cluster installation

 1. Open the cloud9 terminal
 2. Issue the below command `curl -XGET <your es domain name – copy from cloudformation output>/amazonec2_new/_count`